37 Mulcaster St

 Tickets are $20 or $30 at the door.
 Don’t forget to bring your Repeat Attender card.

 Tickets can be purchased online now.
-They will be available at the MacLaren Arts Centre in September.
+They are also available from the MacLaren Arts Centre.
+You can call them at 705.721.9696 to purchase by credit card.
 If buying online, remember to print your tickets after purchasing.
 Tickets are non-refundable but are transferable.